Remedies for fighting air pollution and promoting respiratory health

 5. Plantain Leaf

 Plantain leaf (Plantago major) was used by Anglo-Saxons as far back as the 1500s to treat a lot of ailments including respiratory complications.
-It’s used in modern medicine today and can be found in balms and medication meant for soothing the respiratory system, managing cardiovascular problems and treating rheumatism.
+It’s used in modern medicine today.
+It can be found in balms and medication meant for soothing the respiratory system, managing cardiovascular problems and treating rheumatism.